awsdocs/aws-glue-developer-guide/doc_source/console-development-endpoint.md

    The following are some optional fields you can provide:
 **Security configuration**
 Add a security configuration to a development endpoint to specify at\-rest encryption options\.
-For more information, see [Encrypting Data Written by Crawlers, Jobs, and Development Endpoints](encryption-security-configuration.md)\.
 **Data processing units \(DPUs\)**
 The number of DPUs that AWS Glue uses for your development endpoint\.
 The number must be greater than 1\.
 **Python library path**